mcmurray0125/todo-list/README.md

 When radio button is selected, that todo-list becomes active, and then new todos are appended to that active todo-list.

 Additional functions like deleting all todos and renaming the todo-list can be applied to the active todo-list.

+Current: Organizing jQuery, editing refresh functions, edit 'no List and no Todos messages'.